cbg-ethz/V-pipe/_footer/column3.md

       url: about#funding
     - title: Team
       url: about#team
-    - title: License and privacy
+    - title: License and privacy policy
       url: about#license-and-privacy
 ---